serebrov/serebrov.github.io/content/2016-06-10-scaleway-docker-deployment.md

 * Run multiple processes inside application containers (application and cron) usind supervisor or runit, for example, see http://phusion.github.io/baseimage-docker/.
 * Run multiple processes via `CMD` instruction in the Dockerfile (for example, see http://programster.blogspot.com/2014/01/docker-working-with-cronjobs.html)

-Here I chose the first option to use host machine cron.
+Here I have chosen the first option to use cron on the host machine.
 First, the host machine is Ubuntu 14.04, so it already has cron.
 Second, everything runs on the same machine and I have no plans to scale out this setup, so it was the easiest option.

 The [web-deploy/init-db-files.sh](files/scaleway-docker/init-db-files.sh) script contains code to setup cron, here is the related part: